...

 Automatic Screen Lock

 HIPAA’s automatic logoff requirement specifies that systems must automatically lock or log off after a period of inactivity.
 In a dental office, this typically means a screen lock after three to five minutes of inactivity on operatory and front desk computers.
-A screen left unattended with a patient chart open is a privacy violation and a potential compliance gap.

 Screen lock policies are set through Group Policy in Windows environments and apply automatically to all workstations.
 Staff unlock the screen with their individual credentials, maintaining the audit trail requirement simultaneously.